adnfruzsii/adnfruzsii.github.io/docs/index.md

 layout: default
 nav_order: 1
 ---
-This is the main page
+This project is about .....